Peyton11/Sorting-Algorithms/README.md

 This project uses **dynamic memory allocation** to create an array at runtime.
 A dynamic array is needed if the user wants to specify the length of it.

-There are then 10 different sorting algorithms with a variety of different time complexities.
+There are 9 different sorting algorithms with a variety of different time complexities.
-The algorithms used and their time complexites:
+The algorithms used in the program:
 * Bubble Sort- O(n^2).
 * Bucket Sort- O(n^2).
 * Counting Sort- O(n+k), where k is the range of data.
-* Heap Sort-O(nlogn).
 * Insertion Sort- O(n^2).
-* Merge Sort- O(nlogn).
 * Quick Sort- O(n^2) in the worst case, but typically O(nlogn) on average.
 * Radix Sort- O(d*(n+k)), where d is the number of digits in the largest number and k is the range of data.
 * Selection Sort- O(n^2).